 ‘I appreciate how frustrating this must be, [customer name].
 I am here to help you and will do the best I can to resolve this issue, but I am unable to do so if you continue to swear.’

 Alongside the personalisation of using the customer’s name, empathy statements are useful for calming customers.
-The first strike is where you give the customer a chance to recognise their emotions and calm down, and should be phrased as a polite request, rather than a warning.
+The first strike is where you give the customer a chance to recognise their emotions and calm down, and is phrased as a polite request, rather than a warning.

 - 2. Issue a warning